 Child Custody, Guardianship & Access

-The law relating to child custody and access is primarily governed by the federal Divorce Act of Canada, and by the new Family Law Act of BC (FLA).
-Unmarried parents, and others, are governed only by the FLA.
-Married parents have access to the Divorce Act.
-Guardianship is an FLA matter, but the Court under the Divorce Act can order “terms and conditions” respecting custody and access.
-The FLA speaks of “parenting responsibilities”, “parenting time”, and contact (where a parent is not a guardian).
-There are now significant differences between the two laws with respect to the issue of custody and access.
+The Divorce Act of Canada and the new Family Law Act of BC (FLA) are the primary laws related to child custody and access.
+In the case of unmarried parents and others, the FLA governs what happens.
+For married parents there is the Divorce Act.
+The FLA handles guardianship, but under the Divorce Act the court can impose "terms and conditions" in regards to custody and access.
+The FLA also determines "parenting responsibilities," "parenting time" and contact (if a parent is not also a guardian).
+As you can see, there are some big differences between these two laws in regards to issues of custody and access.

 Note: The information provided above is general information only and is provided as a public service.
 For detailed information and advice with respect to your specific circumstances, please contact our office for an appointment.